qbead/qbeadWebsite/content/book/intro.md

 you can see some of the many things that the SpinWheel can do.
 You can program the LEDs to make repeating patterns or respond to the motion of the device.
 You can also light up all the LEDs in one color.
-As you go through the adventures and lessons in our [field guide](/book), you will learn how these animations were written and become comfortable customizing it further.
+As you go through the adventures and lessons in our [Field Guide](/book), you will learn how these animations were written and become comfortable customizing it further.

 ## Controlling the SpinWheel